apkudo/niagra/README.md

 # niagra

-niagra is there to launch, relaunch, and migrate your node applications so that you can have *zero downtime* when doing upgrading your server.
+niagra is there to launch, relaunch, and migrate your node applications so that you can have *zero downtime* when upgrading.

 ## Zero Downtime